TomasHubelbauer/github-api/README.md

 ### Add a GitHub actions workflow running the test

 Pass the integration PAT in for a rate limit of 5000.

-### Add a list of the supported API methods to the readme